tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Authorization.md

 Only the `Action2` of the above controller require authenticated requests.

-The [AllowAnonymousAttribute](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.allowanonymousattribute) attribute allows access to an `Action` of a protected controller to a non-authenticated request.
+The [AllowAnonymousAttribute](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.allowanonymousattribute) attribute allows access to an `Action` of a protected controller, by a non-authenticated request.

 ```
 [Authorize]